Code-Institute-Submissions/TVreview/README.md

 - I want to see the reviews of the tv show
 - I want to write my own review of a tv show
 - I want to rate how good a tv show is
-- to see the average rating for a tv show
+- I want to see the average rating for a tv show
 - I want to sign in
 - I want to book mark a show by making it a favourite
 - I want to see my history of reviews and favourites